xijo/betterplace_apidocs/sections/projects_list.md

 Results are contained in a *data* attribute.

 **For [betterplace.org clients](../README.md#client-api):**
-Use this resource like `/clients/PERMALINK/projects.json`
+Use this resource as follows: `/clients/PERMALINK/projects.json`.

+To guarantee stable search results, all clients are required to specify at least one facet and order with each request as explained below.

 ## URL Parameters